JuliaSmoothOptimizers/NLPModelsJuMP.jl/docs/src/tutorial.md

 ```

 `MathProgNLPModel` is a simple yet efficient model.
 It uses JuMP to define the problem,
-which can then be accessed through the NLPModels API.
+and can be accessed through the NLPModels API.
-Using `ADNLPModel` is simpler, as it comes by default, but `ADNLPModel` doesn't handle
+An advantage of `MathProgNLPModel` over simpler models such as `ADNLPModel`s is that
-sparse derivatives and `MathProgNLPModel` does.
+they provide sparse derivates.

 Let's define the famous Rosenbrock function
 ```math